 |3608 S — 19672||01/03/18 (#50; #71; #74)||01/24/18; 02/21/18; 02/28/18; 03/07/18||Approved|

 A BCA board member monitors the Weekly Zoning Cases Report, which lists the cases submitted to the BZA (special exception) and ZC (variance) during the previous week.
-The BCA emails BCA members and the Yahoo listserv when cases for Burleith properties are placed on the ANC 2E agenda and ZC/BZA calendar so that anyone wishing to express a view, in support or opposition, in person or in writing, to ANC 2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.
-The BCA also monitors the ANC 2E agendas and ZC/BZA calendar and emails the membership and listserv when these requests are scheduled for public discussion (ANC 2E at Georgetown Visitation, 1524 35th Street NW) and a public hearing (ZC/BZA at 441 4th Street NW, Room 220 South).
+The BCA emails BCA members and the Burleith listserv when cases for Burleith properties are placed on the ANC 2E agenda and ZC/BZA calendar so that anyone wishing to express a view, in support or opposition, in person or in writing, to ANC 2E, BZA (special exception), or ZC (variance) can do so at the appropriate time.

 Comments to the ANC should be emailed to ANC 2E commissioner Ed Solomon (firstname.lastname@example.org) and the general ANC email 2E@anc.dc.gov).
 Send comments on special exceptions to email@example.com and on variances to firstname.lastname@example.org.
 ANC 2E meetings are held at Georgetown Visitation, 1524 35th Street NW; ZC/BZA public hearings are held at 441 4th Street NW, Room 220 South.